 We have in-person activities at the 2020 Annual Meeting and ongoing e-learning offerings throughout the year.

-- Yoga - Monday and Tuesday (morning and evening) and Wednesday, Thursday and Friday (evening only)
+- Yoga - Monday and Tuesday (morning and evening sessions); Wednesday - Friday (morning sessions only)

 Led by Dr. Shilpa Babbar, attendees can relieve anxiety and get energized with yoga classes. $50, limited space available.

 The Steps Challenge encourages Annual Meeting attendees to hit target step goals, engage in some friendly competition, win prizes, meet new people, and have some fun!
 More information will be available onsite.

 NEW!
 Boot Camp - Two Classes (Tuesday and Wednesday from 6:00 to 7:00 am)